Rajan writes to share his knowledge of health, yoga, pranayama, alternative therapies, natural remedies, food recipes, and more.

 Pineapple Nutrition Facts

 Pineapple is an excellent source of vitamin C and manganese.
 It also contains vitamins B1, B6, niacin, folate, copper, and dietary fibre in the form of pectin.
-It also contains the enzyme bromelain, which is unique to pineapples.
+It also contains the enzyme bromelain, which is unique to pineapples (and is also the reason pineapple can leave a stinging feeling in our mouths).

 One study found that, if refrigerated, freshly cut pineapple maintains its nutritional value for up to six days.